What fees to expect when refinancing

 Family discusses refinancing loan

-There are many reasons someone might refinance their home loan.
+There are many reasons you might consider refinancing your home loan.
 You might need a bit of extra cash to finance a much-needed renovation, or you’ve seen some enticing offers advertised.
-But when thinking about refinancing your home loan, you should always think about the costs and fees that come with your decision.
+You may also be looking to consolidate debt, access equity, or explore a loan that better suits your current needs.

 This guide gives a run-down of the most common refinancing fees you can expect to pay.
-Although some lenders may not charge these fees. it's important to understand which fees may be payable to decide whether refinancing will benefit you overall.
+Although some lenders may not charge these fees. it's important to understand which fees may be payable so you can decide if refinancing is right for you.

 What costs are involved in refinancing a mortgage?